source-academy/js-slang/doc/README_2.md

     </li>
   </ul>

-In the missions and lectures, we use of the following libraries:
+In the missions and lectures, we use of the following
+<a href="External libraries/">external libraries</a>:
   <ul>
     <li>
       <a href="../RUNES/index.html">RUNES</a>: Library for runes graphics